Abigail0411/LITA-CAPSTONE-SALES-DATA-PROJECT/README.md

  A focus on the sales transactions by each region will provide Shade & Co. with insights that would help boost their sales.
 By implementing the strategve recomendations above, Shade & Co. can improve customer satisfaction and increase the frequency of transaction as well as increasing the overall revenue.

-## 4. The percentage of total sales contributed by each region-SQL
+## 4. The percentage of Total Sales contributed by each Region-SQL
 ![Screenshot (81)](https://github.com/user-attachments/assets/42d5ed87-da78-41e9-bd7f-31853dad25d0)
 ### i.
 Inferences:
 ### 1 Overall Regional performance;